-Bidet water comes from the house’s clean water supply, which supplies other areas of the home water, like the dishwasher and kitchen sink.
+Bidet water comes from your homes clean water supply, which supplies other areas of the home as well, like the dishwasher and kitchen sink.
 It is sanitary water that comes from the regular water supply, not the toilet bowl.

 Here’s Where Bidet Water Comes From

-Bidets are specially designed to deliver clean, uncontaminated water to the skin first (Link).
+Bidets are specially designed to deliver clean, uncontaminated water to the skin first.
 There is no need to worry about the water becoming contaminated before it touches your skin.

 It comes directly from the clean water supply to your skin, and then it flushes away with the remaining water in the toilet bowl.

 Though bidet water is sanitary, some may still want to take measures to add another layer of cleanliness.
 Luckily, there are ways to add extra filtration capabilities to your bidet for your peace of mind.
 (Link)

 In doing this, you can further eliminate bacteria and other particles that are not filtered through our traditional water supply system.